WebJeffery/Ai-Block-Editor/README.md

-<h4 align="right"><strong>English</strong> | <a href="./readme.zh.md">简体中文</a></h4>
+Ai Notion Editor is a block rich text editor for AI.

-# Ai Notion Editor
+# Ai Block Editor

-> Ai Notion Editor is a next-generation rich text editor for AI.
+- Ai Notion Editor is a next-generation rich text editor for AI.
-> It is based on Web Component and therefore supports almost any front-end framework
-> such as Vue, React, Angular and Svelte.
+- It is based on Web Component and therefore supports almost any front-end framework. such as Vue, React, Angular and Svelte.
 It is adapted to PC Web and mobile, and provides two themes: light and dark.
-> In addition, it also provides flexible configuration, developers can easily use it to develop any text editing application.
+- In addition, it also provides flexible configuration, developers can easily use it to develop any text editing application.

+<h4><strong>English</strong> | <a href="./readme.zh.md">简体中文</a></h4>

 ## Completed